caspiankeyes/AISecForge-arXiv-Publication/README.md

 3. **Enhanced automation of red team simulation** for comprehensive attack coverage
 4. **Development of differential privacy metrics** for quantifying information leakage risks

-Through continued evolution and industry adoption, the LLMSecForge benchmarking framework aims to establish the foundational standard for AI security assessment, enabling both individual organizations and the broader AI ecosystem to make meaningful progress toward more secure AI systems.
+Through continued evolution and industry adoption, the AISecForge benchmarking framework aims to establish the foundational standard for AI security assessment, enabling both individual organizations and the broader AI ecosystem to make meaningful progress toward more secure AI systems.

 ## 4. Enterprise Implementation and Certification

 ### 4.1 Implementation Methodology

-The LLMSecForge framework includes a comprehensive implementation methodology:
+The AISecForge framework includes a comprehensive implementation methodology:

 #### 4.1.1 Phased Implementation Approach